nestauk/flow-temp-toolkit/src/index.md

     url: /principles/
   - title: I want to see examples of how this has been done
-    description: See best practice from organisations across the energy and consumer support world
+    description: See best practice from organisations across the energy and consumer support sector
     url: /evidence/
   - title: I want a tool to share with users
-    description: Get Nesta's walkthrough to re-use on your own channels
+    description: Get Nesta's tool to re-use on your own channels
     url: /walkthrough/
   - title: I want to see supporting evidence
-    description: View the latest evidence to support lowering flow temperatures.
+    description: View the latest evidence to support lowering flow temperatures
     url: /evidence/
 why_here_image_alt: A women adjusting the controls on the front of a home boiler unit.
 created_by: >-